saucelabs/tracelib/CONTRIBUTING.md

 It is always best to discuss your plans beforehand, to ensure that your contribution is in line with our goals.

 - Fork the repository on GitHub
 - Create a topic branch from where you want to base your work.
-This is usually master.
+This is usually `main`.
 - Open a new pull request, label it `work in progress` and outline what you will be contributing
 - Make commits of logical units.
 - Make sure you sign-off on your commits `git commit -s -m "adding X to change Y"`